Pezz89/PySoundConcat/src/sppysound/docs/overview.rst

 Overview
 ========
-Concatenator is a tool for synthesizing interpretations of a sound, through the analysis and synthesis of audio grains from a database of sounds.
+Concatenator is a tool for synthesizing interpretations of a sound, through the analysis and synthesis of audio grains from a corpus database.
 The program works by analysing overlapping segments of audio (known as grains) from both the target sound and the source database, then searching for the closest matching grain in the source database to the target sound.
 Finally, the